 No one has favorited this theater yet

 Located in the centre of Chesham, Buckinghamshire.
-The Chesham Palace Cinema was opened in June 1914.
+The Chesham Palace Cinema was opened on 26th June 1914.
 Seating was provided in stalls and circle levels.
 It had an 18 feet wide proscenium, a 14 feet deep stage, and two dressing rooms.

 In 1930, it was re-named Astoria Cinema and it was equipped with a Western Electric(WE) sound system.
 By 1934 it was operated by Lou Morris.
 By 1938, it was operated by the Shipman & King circuit.
 S & K operated the Astoria Cinema until it closed on 23rd May 1959 with James Cagney in “Never Steal Anything Small” and Audie Murphy in “No Name on the Bullet”.